AngShengJun/Coursera_Capstone/README.md

-# IBM Data Science Porfessional Capstone - Battle of the Neighborhoods
+# IBM Data Science Professional Capstone - Battle of the Neighborhoods

 ## Background
 This capstone project is the cumulation of the courses within the syllabus of the